cleitonsouza01/trade/docs/index.md

 ## What is it?
+trade is Python framework to ease the creation of investment management applications.
+It is focused in, but not limited to, stock exchange markets.

-trade is a Python module that provides basic notions of assets, purchases, sales, daytrades, cost deduction, rates, options, option exercises and asset accumulation.
+The trade module provides notions of assets, purchases, sales, daytrades, cost deduction, rates, options, option exercises, asset accumulation and more.

-With the trade module you can:

-* Identify daytrades in a group of operations
-* Prorate commissions and other costs by groups of operations
-* Apply rates on operations
-* Calculate the average price of an asset after a series of operations
-* Calculate profits or losses relative to an asset, considering all rates and costs involved on its operations

 Check the tutorials on [Introduction](introduction) to get started using the trade framework.